nextflow-io/nextflow/docs/process.md

 STR='foo' bash templates/my_script.sh
 ```

-The following caveats should be kept in mind:
+The following caveats should be considered:

-- In practice, templates should be used only for Bash scripts.
-Languages like Python and R do not prefix variables with `$`, so templates written in these languages can't be executed separately from the pipeline.
+- Template scripts are recommended only for Bash scripts.
+Languages that do not prefix variables with `$` (e.g. Python and R) can't be executed directly as a template script.

-- Variables escaped with `\$` will be interpreted as Bash variables when executed by Nextflow, but will not be interpreted as variables at all when executed from the command line.
-As a result, this practice should be avoided to ensure that the template script behaves consistently in both cases.
+- Variables escaped with `\$` will be interpreted as Bash variables when executed by Nextflow, but will not be interpreted as variables when executed from the command line.
+This practice should be avoided to ensure that the template script behaves consistently.

-- If a Nextflow variable is missing when the template is executed by Nextflow, the pipeline will fail, even if the missing variable is "commented out" in the template.
-This happens because the template rendering is not aware of the language in which the template is written.
+- Template variables are evaluated even if they are commented out in the template script.
+If a template variable is missing, it will cause the pipeline to fail regardless of where it occurs in the template.

 :::{tip}
 Due to the caveats listed above, template scripts are generally discouraged.
 The best practice for using a custom script is to embed it in the process definition at first, and move it to a separate file with its own command line interface once as the code matures.